 - Their past work history

-- Their legal problems especially by their past clients
+- Their legal problems especially of their past clients

 - Their positive references and reviews from online directories and their past clients